Home

 How to Get a Letter from Santa Claus

-Get your request to Santa by December 15th to be sure your child receives their letter by Christmas.
+Be sure to get your request to Santa by December 15th so that your child is sure to receive their letter by Christmas.

 1. Have your child write a letter to Santa.